Justin Vernon: Collaborations and side projects

 On June 23, 2018, Vernon joined Dead & Company on stage at Alpine Valley Music Theatre in East Troy, Wisconsin.
 He performed three songs with the band: "Black Muddy River", "Friend of the Devil", and "Birdsong".
 Given Vernon's Wisconsin roots, it was a special appearance that highlighted the timelessness and versatility of the Dead's music.

 In late August 2018, Vernon released the eponymous debut album of duet Big Red Machine alongside the National's Aaron Dessner.
 The 10 song self-titled album Big Red Machine was co-produced by Dessner, Vernon and Brad Cook, and features approximately 40 collaborators, including Bryce Dessner, Bryan Devendorf, and Richard Parry.
 The majority of the album was recorded in Dessner's garage studio in Hudson Valley, New York.
-The album seeks to convey the relational role of people in the creation of music, hence why there were so many contributing artists.

 In March 2020 the Ryan Olson-produced album Sorry You Couldn't Make It by Swamp Dogg was released, with Vernon playing guitar on all tracks.
 He had previously appeared as a guest on Swamp Dogg's 2018 album Love, Loss & Autotune.
 Later in 2020, Vernon collaborated with Taylor Swift to write and feature on the song "Exile", with an instrumental credit on "Peace", for her eighth studio album Folklore.
 Swift released her ninth studio album Evermore, a surprise follow-up album to Folklore.
 Vernon co-wrote the title track and played other instruments as well as performed background vocals on several tracks.